 There are a few things that can JUST be beautiful in your home, but there will be many more things that serve a purpose.
 They are useful items.
 If you genuinely need something, it can stay.

 Now along with this question, there is the additional question of “is this the only thing that can be useful in its way”?
 If you have somehow collected 3 can openers over the years, they’re technically all useful…but you don’t need three can openers!
 Get rid of two and keep the best one.

 This one can be a bit of a tricky question to answer.
 We’ve likely all been given things from family or friends that we didn’t choose to have.
 But for one reason or another, they hold sentimental value.

 For example, my Grandmother’s China is lovely.
-It’s a classic white bone China with a gold rim.
+It’s classic white bone china with a gold rim.
 But until recently, I didn’t have the space for it, so it lived in a Rubbermaid tote at my sister’s until I had room to store it.
 If you have something similar, you will need to decide whether to keep it based on space.

-Another example from our house.
+Another example is from our house.
 Years ago, I was given my other Grandmother’s antique deacon’s bench.
 I kept it for a long time.
 I loved it because I adored her it was hers.
 But when my style and the size of my house changed, I realized it just wasn’t working for us anymore.
 Now my sister has it.